 Athens Parks and Hills

-A walk around Athens will bring you to many beautiful hills and parks from where you can have a panoramic view of the town.
+A walk around the capital of Greece will take you to many beautiful hills and parks in Athens!
+There you can have a panoramic view of the town and relax amidst the vegetation.

 Lycabettus Hill